 LUX-ZEPLIN (LZ) brings together the LUX project and ZEPLIN programme that pioneered the use of xenon time projection chamber technology through a series of xenon detectors at the Boulby Underground Laboratory.
 LZ will be a mammoth detector containing 10 tonnes of liquid xenon, with 7 tonnes in the active volume, and will deliver unparalleled search capability for Dark Matter.
 It will be housed using the same infrastructure as LUX at SURF, and will have the sensitivity to sweep virtually all the theoretically favoured parameter space for WIMPs.
 LZ construction has been completed and it is being commissioned presently.
-UCL hold co-responsibilty for the crucial Backgrounds and Screening Work Package, responsible for ensuring the experiment is constructed meeting it's low-background requirements for the detection of WIMP dark matter, and for construction of the high-precison Background Model against which any possible signal will be evaluated.
-We utilise cutting edge radio-purity assay facilities to screen all potential construction materials for trace amounts of radio-purities, with mass spectrometry at our dedicated ICP-MS laboratory at UCL, radon emanation measurements at the Mullard Space Science Laboratory and UCL, and gamma spectroscopy with the BUGS instruments at the Boulby Underground Laboratory.
-UCL also lead the project's Simulations Working Group (J. Dobson, convenor) responsible for Monte Carlo simulations, and analyses to search for the first evidence of Dark Matter and Beyond the Standard Model physics.
-LZ will begin science operations in 2020.
+UCL hold co-responsibilty for the crucial Backgrounds and Screening Work Package, responsible for ensuring the experiment is constructed meeting its low-background requirements for the detection of WIMP Dark Matter, and for construction of the high-precison Background Model against which any possible signal will be evaluated.
+We utilise cutting edge radio-purity assay facilities to screen all potential construction materials for trace amounts of radio-impurities, with mass spectrometry at our dedicated ICP-MS laboratory at UCL, radon emanation measurements at the Mullard Space Science Laboratory and UCL, and gamma spectroscopy with the BUGS instruments at the Boulby Underground Laboratory.
+UCL also hold major responsibilities in commissioning the experiment, preparing for data taking, developing statistical tools, Monte Carlo simulations, and analyses to search for the first evidence of Dark Matter and Beyond the Standard Model physics.
+LZ will begin science operations in 2021.